Steps Toward Safer Chemical Policy

 Ecology's Reducing Toxic Threats Initiative is based on the principle that preventing exposures to toxics is the smartest, cheapest and healthiest way to protect people and the environment.
 The Children's Safe Products Act (CSPA - Chapter 70.240 RCW) is an important part of this initiative.

-The Children's Safe Products Reporting Rule requires manufacturers of children's products sold in Washington to report if their product contains a Chemical of High Concern to Children.
-Ecology is updating this rule, find more information on the CSPA Reporting Rule page.
+The Children's Safe Products Reporting Rule, Chapter 173-334 WAC requires manufacturers of children's products sold in Washington to report if their product contains a Chemical of High Concern to Children.
+Ecology recently updated this rule in October 2017.
+Find more information on the CSPA Reporting Rule page.

 The CSPA also limits the amount of lead, cadmium, and phthalates allowed in children's products (RCW 70.240.020).
 When a children's product is also covered by a federal Consumer Product Safety Improvement Act (CPSIA) limit for lead, cadmium, or phthalates, Ecology refers the matter to the Consumer Product Safety Commission to ensure compliance with these requirements.